 - a.
-Except as otherwise provided in this Agreement, all residents must be enrolled at Binghamton University as full-time matriculated students to obtain University housing. - b.
-Once a full-time student occupies University housing, dropping below full-time status does not automatically terminate this agreement. - c.
-Binghamton Advantage Program students are eligible to live in Binghamton University Residence Halls and are subject to all of the same terms and conditions of housing as apply to Binghamton University students. - d.
-All residents must comply with applicable NYS Public Health Law requirements and Binghamton University policies on tuberculosis screening. - e.
-Residents not officially registered for classes at the University, who withdraw or who are mandated to leave by the University are required to vacate their rooms within 48 hours of becoming ineligible, unless otherwise authorized.
+Except as otherwise provided in this Agreement, all residents must be enrolled at Binghamton University as full-time matriculated students to live in University housing. - b.
+Once a full-time student occupies University housing, dropping below full-time status does not automatically terminate this agreement.
+It is up to the discretion of Residential Life to determine eligibility for campus housing if a student drops below fulltime enrollment.

+- c.
+All residents must comply with applicable NYS Public Health Law requirements and Binghamton University policies on tuberculosis screening. - d.
+Residents not officially registered for classes at the University, who withdraw or who are mandated to leave by the University are required to vacate their rooms within 48 hours of becoming ineligible, unless otherwise authorized in writing.
 Once checked out, students may only be present in the residence halls in accordance with the guest policy as stated in Section IV.
-8. below. - f.
+8. Below, unless otherwise restricted from doing so. - e.
 Housing requests from students who have a felony conviction will be considered on an individual basis.
-Students may be required to submit court records and other information as required by SUNY Board of Trustees Policy to be used in assessing their eligibility for on campus housing. - g.
+Students may be required to submit court records and other information as required by SUNY Board of Trustees Policy to be used in assessing their eligibility for on campus housing. - f.
 Housing requests from students who have been suspended or dismissed from another college or university will be considered on an individual basis.
 Students may be required to submit appropriate documentation from their previous institution to be used in assessing their eligibility for on campus housing.